bohnerjosh/HVZ-bot/README.md

 ### stats
 Generates game statistics for a player.
 Can be generated at any time, but it is recommended that players wait until the end of the game to see their stats.

+Tracks the following:
+* status - human or zombie)
+* human time - how long the player has been a human since the beginning of the game
+* stuns/tags - number of zombies stunned or humans tagged

 ```!stats```

 ### stun